 July and August see Florence at its busiest and hottest with temperatures hitting highs of 32.8c but there are still events to enjoy including the Festa di San Lorenzo on 10th August which has free food and live music at Piazza San Lorenzo followed by Ferragosto on August 15th which marks the end of the Italian summer holidays.

 How to get to and from the airport

-Bus: An orange shuttle bus, ATAF Volainbus, operates a direct service between the airport and Santa Maria Novella train station in the city center every 30minutes between 05:30-23:00.
+Bus: An orange shuttle bus, ATAF Volainbus, operates a direct service between the airport and Santa Maria Novella train station in the city center every 30minutes between 05:30-and 23:00.
 Price: €12 Duration: 25minutes

 Tram: Hop on the T2 tram that runs between the airport and Santa Maria Novella (SMN) train station.
 Trams run every 5-10 minutes between 05:06-23:59 Monday-Thursday and Sunday with a later service, until 01:44 on Friday-Saturday.
 Note that you’ll need to buy a ticket for each large suitcase you travel with (maximum 2 per person) along with your own ticket, and you’ll need to validate each ticket when onboard.
 Price: €1.50